braceio/tags/README.md

 ## Hosting your static site

-There are lots of places to host a static site.
-Github pages and S3 are just a few options.
-Of course we'd love it if you host your site with us, on [Brace](http://brace.io)!
+Once you've generated a static site with Brace Tags, you can deploy it to any static site host.
+Github pages and S3 are just a couple of the many options.

+Of course we'd love for you host your site with us, on [Brace](http://brace.io)!

-## Extending Brace Tags
+## Advanced: Extending Brace Tags

 If you're a python programmer, you can add your own tags to implement custom functionality on top of Brace Tags.